rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 **Result:** Not Applicable

 **Remediation:**
+Run the below command (based on the file location on your system) on the control plane node.
+For example,
+chown root:root controllermanager
-Cluster provisioned by RKE doesn't require or maintain a configuration file for controller-manager.
+Not Applicable - Cluster provisioned by RKE doesn't require or maintain a configuration file for controller-manager.
 All configuration is passed in as arguments at container run time.

 ### 1.1.19 Ensure that the Kubernetes PKI directory and file ownership is set to root:root (Automated)